-A nark is a ‘betrayer of confidence’ an ‘informer’.
-Obviously, I’m not suggesting that teachers, who are simply doing their job by phoning home when students misbehave, are narks.
-Or am I?
-I certainly didn’t feel like a nark when I phoned home about a truanting student, but the student helpfully put me straight.
+A nark is a ‘betrayer of confidence’, an ‘informer’.
+Are teachers who phone home to report poor behaviour ‘narks’.
+I certainly didn’t feel like a nark when I phoned home about a truanting student, but the young chap helpfully put me straight.
 It got me thinking.
+If we accept that

 Hattie ranking: Teacher effects – visible learning.
 (2009).
 Retrieved from http://visible-learning.org/hattie-ranking-influences-effect-sizes-learning-achievement/hattie-ranking-teacher-effects/